App-vNext/Polly/docs/strategies/timeout.md

 - If `TimeoutGenerator` is not specified then `Timeout` will be used.
 - If both `Timeout` and `TimeoutGenerator` are specified then `Timeout` will be ignored.
 - If `TimeoutGenerator` returns a `TimeSpan` that is less than or equal to `TimeSpan.Zero` then the strategy will have no effect.

-### `OnTimeout` versus catching `TimeoutRejectedException`

-The `OnTimeout` user-provided delegate is called just before the strategy throws the `TimeoutRejectedException`.
-This delegate receives a parameter which allows you to access the `Context` object as well as the `Timeout`:

-- Accessing the `Context` is also possible via a different `Execute{Async}` overload.
-- Accessing the `Timeout` can be useful if you are using the `TimeoutGenerator` property rather than the `Timeout` property.

-So, what is the purpose of the `OnTimeout` in case of static timeout settings?

-The `OnTimeout` delegate can be useful when you define a resilience pipeline which consists of multiple strategies.
-For example you have a timeout as the inner strategy and a retry as the outer strategy.
-If the retry is defined to handle `TimeoutRejectedException`, that means the `Execute{Async}` may or may not throw that exception depending on future attempts.
-So, if you want to get notification about the fact that a timeout has occurred, you have to provide a delegate to the `OnTimeout` property.

 ## Telemetry